docker/docs/content/security/for-admins/enforce-sign-in/methods.md

 {{< tab name="Windows" >}}

-To use the CLI to create a `registry.json` file, run the following PowerShell command as an Admin and replace `myorg` with your organization's name.
+To use the CLI to create a `registry.json` file, run the following PowerShell command as an administrator and replace `myorg` with your organization's name.
 The file contents are case-sensitive and you must use lowercase letters for your organization's name.